buildpacks/rfcs/text/0000-project-toml-converter.md

 [metadata.fizz]
 buzz = ["a", "b", "c"]
 ```
-TODO: Which keys are platform specific ? idk maybe metadata or buildpacks order.

 # Drawbacks
 [drawbacks]: #drawbacks

 Why should we *not* do this?

+- Another binary to maintain

 # Alternatives
 [alternatives]: #alternatives

 - Having the lifecycle process project.toml directly (like prepare phase see: #555).
 This RFC is only focusing on the upgrade problem so that it can be done quickly.
 - Do nothing, hope everything will be fine (we can leave as it is).
 We think it's too hard for platform operators to support multiple versions of project.toml.
-- having the translator binary translate from e.g., project.toml schema 0.1 -> project.toml schema 0.2 (actually this RFC).
+- Having the translator binary translate from e.g., project.toml schema 0.1 -> project.toml schema 0.2.
+The platform API already represents the contract between the lifecycle and the platform, so it makes more sense than "project descriptor schema -> project descriptor schema" translation..

 # Prior Art
 [prior-art]: #prior-art